top of page

 The lid of water-sealed crocks sits in a shallow “moat” around the mouth of the crock.
 A water-sealed fermentation crock or a sauerkraut crock is a stoneware pot that is used to prepare fermented food.
 It holds vegetables in a brine solution and comes with a sealed top.
 The difference between a sealed crock to an open one is a moat around the opening where the lid fits on and creates a seal.

 A water sealing fermenting crock is a German crock design with a lip around the opening mouth designed to prevent any outside air from getting in and semi-circle weights for keeping the vegetables submerged.
 This is a very efficient method for preventing a variety of complications with your ferment.
 The disadvantage to the water sealing design is that it’s only effective if you leave the crock sealed.
 If you want to look at, feel or smell your food the fundamental purpose of the design is defeated.
-Although I want one of these crocks … mostly because I want all the pretty things … I actually prefer to occasionally inspect my crocks.

 The water in the moat allows the CO2 gasses that build up in the crock through the fermentation process to escape, but no air to come in.
 It essentially works like an airlock.
 This airlock prevents yeasts and mold from entering and developing on the surface of your ferment.
 It is said by some that the end product is tastier and of higher quality than when using an open pot.
-I don’t necessarily agree with that statement, but I thought since “some people” prefer their ferments in this type of crock you should know what “some people” say.

 The opening of the water sealing crocks is smaller and you have to angle the weights to get them in and out.
 This reduces the amount of produce you can put into each fermenting batch.
 You can’t fill the crock more than 4/5 of the way full.
 In my personal opinion, this is the number one con.
 I like to make big batches.
 Also, because the opening of the water sealing crock is smaller you can’t just use any old plate or bowl as a weight.
 You really need to invest in the proper weights that fit exactly.

 Just like the open crocks, the water sealing crocks are stoneware.
 The water sealing crocks have an interior ridge where the main crock and groove come together.
-The risk with this groove is that if you don’t clean it well enough you risk mold, even black mold.
+The risk with this groove is that if you don’t clean it well enough you risk mold.
 Because these crocks are stoneware you do not have to use soap, in fact, YOU SHOULD NOT USE SOAP ON THE UNGLAZED WEIGHTS.
 If you do, the unglazed weights could absorb the soap and taint the flavor of your food.
 It could ruin your ferment.
 One of the best ways to clean it is with warm/hot water and a sturdy brush.

 Stir Gently.png